-Table \ref{table:applications} reports the $p$-values of our studentized permutation test (SP) and compares them to the $p$-values of the $t$, studentized bootstrap (SB), and studentized subsample (SS) tests as implemented in Section \ref{sec:mc}.
-The party incumbency effect of \cite{lee2008} is strongly significant and robust across different tests for both choices of $\ha{h}_{mse}$, that is, \cite{calonico2014} in the first row and \cite{imbens2012} in the second row.
-On the other hand, \cite{ludwig2007} find the effect of HS on children mortality to be marginally significant, and we find the significance level ranges between 1\% to 12\% depending on the test and choice of $\ha{h}_{mse}$.
-Finally, both examples demonstrate that our permutation test is feasible within seconds and compares favorably with the bootstrap in terms of computation time.
+Table \ref{table:applications} reports the $p$-values of our studentized permutation test (SP) and compares them to those of the $t$, studentized bootstrap (SB), and studentized subsample (SS) tests, as implemented in Section \ref{sec:mc}.
+The party incumbency effect of \cite{lee2008} is strongly significant and robust across different tests for both choices of $\ha{h}_{mse}$, that is, the $\ha{h}_{mse}$ of \cite{calonico2014} in the first row, and that of \cite{imbens2012} in the second row.
+On the other hand, \cite{ludwig2007} find the effect of HS on child mortality to be marginally significant, and we find the significance level ranges between 1\% to 12\%, depending on the test and choice of $\ha{h}_{mse}$.
+Finally, both examples demonstrate that our permutation test is feasible to compute in mere seconds, comparing favorably with the bootstrap in terms of computation time.